 Our customer research found two pain points to address:

-- SMB owners are more likely to utilize simpler looking interfaces—compared to the HR professionals Sterling often designs for, who use more complicated workflows in their software every day.
+- SMB owners are more likely to utilize simpler looking interfaces—compared to the enterprise HR professionals Sterling’s core product cater to, who use more complicated workflows in their software every day.

 - Potential customers shared that our signup form looked unprofessional, which discouraged them from trusting SterlingNOW with their business.